 Requires iCUE to operate at its best.
 Default fan curves are unnecessarily aggressive.
 No rear fan in the box.

 Our Thoughts - The Corsair 4000X is a truly remarkable case.
 Its ease of setup is commendable, with numerous cables conveniently pre-arranged using cable ties and straps.
-An added bonus is the inclusion of three SP120 Elite RGB Fans and an ICUE Lightning Node Core, bundled with the case itself.
+A bonus is the inclusion of three SP120 Elite RGB Fans and an ICUE Lightning Node Core, bundled with the case itself.

 Good